holly-cummins/quarkus-minecraft-observability-extension/demo-script.md

 ### Configuration

-The the minecraft server is on localhost right now, but it could be anywhere, so we'll need some configuration.
+The minecraft server is on localhost right now, but it could be anywhere, so we'll need some configuration.

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./extension/runtime/src/main/java/org/acme/minecrafter/runtime/MinecrafterConfig.java) -->
 <!-- The below code snippet is automatically added from ./extension/runtime/src/main/java/org/acme/minecrafter/runtime/MinecrafterConfig.java -->